History of Transnistria: World War II

 Romania controlled (August 19, 1941 – January 29, 1944) the whole "Transnistrian" region between Dniester, Southern Bug rivers and Black Sea coast.
 The region was divided into 13 județe (counties).

-The Moldavian SSR, which was set up by a decision of the Supreme Soviet of the USSR on 2 August 1940, was formed from a part of Moldova liberated from Romania on June 28, where the majority of the population were Moldavian speakers, and a strip of land on the left bank of the Dniester in the Ukrainian SSR, which was transferred to it in 1940 (the strip being roughly equivalent to the territory of today's Transnistria).
+The Moldavian SSR, which was set up by a decision of the Supreme Soviet of the USSR on 2 August 1940, was formed from a part of Bessarabia occupied from Romania on June 28, following the Molotov–Ribbentrop pact, where the majority of the population were Romanian-speakers, and a strip of land on the left bank of the Dniester in the Ukrainian SSR, which was transferred to it in 1940 (the strip being roughly equivalent to the territory of today's Transnistria).

-In 1941, after Axis forces invaded Moldova in the course of the Second World War, they advanced over the Dniester river.
+In 1941, after Axis forces invaded Bessarabia in the course of the Second World War, they advanced over the Dniester river.
 Romania occupied the entire region between the Dniester and Southern Bug rivers, including the city of Odessa, as Transnistria.

 The territory — called Governatorate of Transnistria — with an area of 44,000 km2 and a population of 1.2 million inhabitants was divided into 13 counties: Ananiev, Balta, Berzovca, Dubasari, Golta, Jugastru, Movilau, Oceacov, Odessa, Ovidiopol, Ribnita, Tiraspol and Tulcin.
 There were in this enlarged Transnistria nearly 200,000 Romanian-speaking residents.

 The Romanian administration of "Transnistria" attempted to stabilise the situation in the area under Romanian control.
 It was implemented a process of Romanianization.
 To this end, it opened all churches, previously closed down by the Soviets.
 In 1942–1943, 2,200 primary schools were organized in the region, including 1,677 Ukrainian, 311 Romanian, 150 Russian, 70 German and 6 Bulgarian.
 117 middle and high schools were opened, including 65 middle schools, 29 technical high schools, and 23 academic high schools.
 Theaters were opened in Odessa and Tiraspol, as well as several museums, libraries, and cinemas throughout the region.
 On 7 December 1941, the "University of Odessa" was reopened with 6 faculties – medicine, polytechnical, law, sciences, languages and agricultural engineering.

 The Romanians and Moldovans in Ukraine east of the Bug river were calculated by a German census to be nearly 800,000 (probably an excessive number), and were made plans to move them to Transnistria in 1942/43: but nothing was done.

 A far more likely figure was that given by Romanian daily in March, 1943.
 It reported that, as of the summer of 1942, 23,000 Moldavian families had been located in Soviet territory east of the Bug (under German occupation).
 A group of these had been made to make records of their folk music "in order to preserve proof of the permanence of the Romanian element in the distant East" (Universul, March 15, 1943).

 Furthermore, by March 1943 a total of 185,000 Jews had been murdered under the Romanian and German occupation.
 This figure includes Romanian and Ukrainian Jews deported from Romania and Bessarabia, but also local Jews who were hunted down by the Einsatzgruppen killing squads.